Chasing Truth: Chapter 3

 He chuckled.
 “I expect we’ll be seeing you back on the waters tomorrow afternoon if not sooner.”

-She beamed and sucked barbeque sauce from her pinky.
-“Todd says he’s got a group tomorrow.
+She beamed and sucked barbecue sauce from her pinky.
+“Keon says he’s got a group tomorrow.
 I figured I tag along and show him how to do it right.”

 “I don’t know,” Raoul teased handing her a cup of his famous punch.
 “The boy’s gotten good while you were off with those books of yours.”

 She snorted but eagerly took the offered cup while he took her plate.
 “I don’t care how good he’s gotten.
-Really Papa, it’s Todd.”
+Really Papa, it’s Keon.”

-“Well if it weren’t for Todd we wouldn’t have the pleasure of your charming company,” Todd chimed in innocently.
+“Well if it weren’t for Keon we wouldn’t have the pleasure of your charming company,” Keon chimed in innocently.
 He grabbed her cup and took a long sip, hastily offering it back with a grin.

 “You’re always so caring, Mari.
 I don’t know how I survived all this time without you here to keep my self-esteem up.”